 What Weiss Ratings Mean

-Weiss has given financial strength ratings to over 11,000 insurance carriers, banks and S&Ls using the following rating scale:
+Weiss has given financial strength ratings to over 16,000 insurers, banks, and credit unions using the rating scale below:

 - A: Excellent